-Pier 39, 415-705-5500
+PIER 39, 415-705-5500

 The Embarcadero to the Great Hwy., 415-231-3130

 Since 1912, tens of thousands of people have gathered in San Francisco to see the world's largest footrace unfold as more than 70,000 costume-clad runners and walkers make their way from San Francisco Bay, a few blocks from the Embarcadero, to the Great Highway where the breakers crash onto the Pacific Coast’s Ocean Beach.
-Find the best areas to stay for Bay to Breakers.
+These are the best areas to stay for Bay to Breakers.